Robo-advisors are becoming increasingly popular, giving everyday people a more cost-effective way to invest at all levels.

 Is FutureAdvisor right for you?

-People who currently have investment accounts with Fidelity or TD Ameritrade are automatic candidates for FutureAdvisor, especially if you’ve been considering using a robo-advisor.
+People who currently have investment accounts with Fidelity are automatic candidates for FutureAdvisor, especially if you’ve been considering using a robo-advisor.

 If your funds are already housed within one of these two brokerages, it’s extremely simple to get started.
 And if you decide you don’t like how your funds are managed, you simply remove FutureAdvisor as your custodian and move on — without paying any fees.

 Even with these perks, FutureAdvisor’s fees are a bit higher compared to those of other robo-advisors.
 If cost is your bottom line, you may want to explore other options.
-But the upside is that your funds are actually kept with extremely reputable brokerages, making FutureAdvisor an interesting hybrid between traditional firms and fintechs.
+But the upside is that your funds are actually kept with extremely reputable brokerages, making FutureAdvisor an interesting hybrid between a traditional financial advisor and fintechs.